LegendArenaMC/Kotlin-Loader/README.md

 Kotlin Loader [![Build Status](https://snap-ci.com/LegendArenaMC/Kotlin-Loader/branch/master/build_image)](https://snap-ci.com/LegendArenaMC/Kotlin-Loader/branch/master)
 ====

+Warning: This plugin will not be updated for newer Kotlin versions.
+If you need a newer version than 0.12.613, use [LegendFrame](https://github.com/LegendArenaMC/LegendFrame).

 Kotlin loader.
 Contains Kotlin runtime class files so that any Bukkit plugin that uses Kotin loads successfully.

 Standard Disclaimer